scoir/csv-exercise/README.md

 - The program will terminate if a csv with invalid headers is provided as input.
 I believe this is a reasonable behavior given that an invalid format would affect every record in the file - we should not log this and instead terminate.
+- The program will also terminate if it is unable to produce a required file (error log or json)
-- The program will attempt to clean inputs such as whitespace in a phone number
+- The program will not attempt to clean inputs of each field such as whitespaces or numbers where characters are expected to be such as in a name.